Steve Fireovid: Career

 He played college baseball at Miami University in Oxford, Ohio, from 1976 to 1978.
 In 1977, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.

 In 1990, while pitching for the Montreal Expos’ Triple-A affiliate Indianapolis Indians, Fireovid composed a journal of his experiences.
 The journal was turned into a book, The 26th Man: One Minor League Pitcher's Pursuit of a Dream, in 1991.
 The book was co-authored by Mark Winegardner.
-Fireovid's career is also profiled with a chapter in the book Journeymen: 24 Bittersweet Tales of Short Major League Sports Careers, by Kurt Dusterberg.
+Fireovid's career is also profiled with a chapter in the book Journeymen: 24 Bittersweet Tales of Short Major League Sports Careers by Kurt Dusterberg.

+In 1995, Fireovid was a replacement player in spring training for the Florida Marlins during the ongoing strike.

-Fireovid was initially married to Patty, with whom he has three children (Joseph, Samuel, and Thomas).
-Subsequently, he wed Michele and had two children (Adam and Rachel).
+Fireovid was initially married to Patty, with whom he has three children, Joseph, Samuel, and Thomas.
+Subsequently, he wed Michele and had two children, Adam and Rachel.